Who are we?

 |

-Michael also serves as Director of Music at St Mark’s Episcopal Church, Portobello, and regularly writes as a contributor for several magazine and journals.
+Michael serves as Director of Music at St Mark’s Episcopal Church, Portobello, and regularly writes as a contributor for several magazine and journals while maintaining a steady output as a composer.

-Michael also serves as Director of Music at St Mark’s Episcopal Church, Portobello, and regularly writes as a contributor for several magazine and journals.
+Michael serves as Director of Music at St Mark’s Episcopal Church, Portobello, and regularly writes as a contributor for several magazine and journals while maintaining a steady output as a composer.